aurelioo29/Diabetes-Prediction-App/README.md

 - scipy
 - joblib

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
+I welcome contributions! 🙌 Please fork the repository and submit a pull request.
+Together, we can improve this application. ✨